rabbitmq/workloads/resiliency/README.md

 ```
  cf create-service p.rabbitmq <plan-name> rmq
 ```
-> Replace <plan-name> with one of the plans available in your Cloud Foundry foundation
+> Replace <plan-name> with one of the plans available in your Cloud Foundry foundation.
+Use the command `cf marketplace`, to list the available plans.

 Now we can push the application.
 It uses the local `manifest.yml` file which references the `rmq` service we just created.
 ```